 We had a terrific session.
-She surprised me by telling me that she was a stepmom to 4 skids, now grown and then said, “Fire away, what’s on your list?”
+She surprised me by telling me that she was a Stepmom to 4 stepkids, now grown and then said, “Fire away, what’s on your list?”
 What a great start.

-She said that teenage Skids are going to have two different reactions for SMOMs.
+NOTE: She said that teenage Stepkids are going to have two different reactions for SMOMs.
 One when they have known us since childhood and another when SMOMs come into their lives when they are already teens.
-The skids who have known us since they were kids are much more likely to really love us-even if it has not been safe for them to admit or express that love.
-Skids that meet their SMOMs as Teens are not going to have the heart-connection so I will differentiate when needed.
+The stepkids who have known us since they were kids are much more likely to really love us-even if it has not been safe for them to admit or express that love.
+Stepkids that meet their SMOMs as Teens are not going to have the heart-connection so I will differentiate when needed.

 When the bio-dad is not around or not involved here is her advice for SMOMs.

 She suggests we stop, pause as soon as their disrespectful behavior begins and while keeping as calm, cool and with as neutral a tone as possible say the following 4 lines.
 (I actually wrote them verbatim as we could use it as a model.
 We’ll get our own words with some practice.)

 1. I can see you’re feeling (state the emotion) angry, upset, and sad, etc.